 The hot springs are located near the Oregon-Nevada Border at the northeastern edge of the Sheldon National Wildlife Refuge that is well-known for its wild horses (Mustang), American pronghorn, Greater sage-grouse, California bighorn sheep, pygmy rabbit, and a wide range of migratory birds.

 Sheldon is the southern part of the National Wildlife Refuge.
-Hart Mountain National Antelope Refuge occupies Oregon a few miles north.
+The Hart Mountain National Antelope Refuge is located in Oregon a few miles north.

-The clear emerald pond is 30 by 35 feet across and 5 feet deep with the sandy-gravel bottom.
-The mineral water is transferred into the pool from other hot springs at temp 90°F. Besides, the natural mineral water bubbles up from the pond's bottom.
+The clear emerald pond is 30 by 35 feet across and 5 feet deep with a sandy-gravel bottom.
+The mineral water is transferred into the pool from other hot springs at a temperature of 90°F. The natural mineral water also bubbles up from the pond's bottom.

-The temperature in the pond varies from 80 to 90 degrees that depends on the season, air temperature, and wind.
-With the great hot springs flow, no chemical treatment of the water is required.
+The temperature in the pond varies from 80°F to 90°F depending on the season, air temperature, and wind.
+With a high hot springs flow rate, no chemical treatment of the water is required.

 A concrete pad and stepladder into the pond make access easier.
 In the pond, you can spot fish that might nibble you.
-So, you have access to the natural skin exfoliation!
+Thus, you have access to natural skin exfoliation!

 The Virgin Valley Campground was built by the Civilian Conservation Corps (CCC) during the Great Depression.
 There are a few old buildings, one of them is a bathhouse that is adjusted to the pool.
-The restored old structure of the historic bathhouse can be used as a changing room and, also, as another opportunity to soak in a mineral bath/shower.
+The restored old structure of the historic bathhouse can be used as a changing room and as well as another opportunity to bathe taking a mineral shower.
 Feeding by the hot springs, two warm mineral showers in the bathhouse run non-stop 24/7.
-Note: the water into the bathhouse isn't piped from the pond rather from the hot springs source nearby.
+The water into the bathhouse isn't piped from the pond, but rather from the hot springs source nearby.

 Note.
-Temperatures exhibit extremes.
+Air temperatures exhibit extremes.
 During the summer months, daytime temperatures can be extremely high.
 Have plenty of drinking water, sunscreen, and insect repellent.
 Nighttime temperatures often falling to below freezing, so be prepared.

 If you want to stay overnight in the Virgin Valley Campground, you will enjoy a quiet low sky with bright stars, coyotes yipping and howling, birds singing, bullfrog croaking, and other wildlife sounds.

-Free Virgin Valley campground is open year-round on a first-come, first-served basis.
+The Virgin Valley campground is free and open year-round on a first-come, first-served basis.
 You can stay at the camp for up to 14 days.
 There are pit toilets, picnic tables, and drinking water.
 No garbage or septic dumping facilities.
 Please pack out what you pack in.

-The refuge itself has 12 primitive campgrounds, two of them along Big Springs and Catnip Reservoirs - great fishing places.
+The refuge itself has 12 primitive campgrounds, two of them along Big Springs and Catnip Reservoirs that are great fishing places.

 Virgin Valley Hot Springs | General Description